AntoineHeurtel/FDGBM/README.md

 Options available with parse are :
 - -o file : to export data in a data file, this file will we be loading
-- -x file : to parse a xml file from uniprot
+- -u file : to parse a xml file from uniprot
 - -i file : to parse a tsv file from innatdb

 If you want to parse multi file, it’s possible !
 In fact, you can give multi path or file in arguments, like `-i file1 file2 file3`.